 Welcome to my collection of third grade classroom photos!
-These photos of a classroom in Broward County, Florida, were taken by me in 2007.
-I’ve kept the text exactly the same as when I first uploaded them to this website so that it feels like you’ve just walked into my room and are taking a tour!
+These photos of a classroom in Fort Lauderdale, Florida, were taken by me in 2009.
+This was the last full year I was in the classroom (I now work as an instructional coach and educational consultant.)
+I’ve kept the text exactly the same as when I first uploaded the pictures to this website so that it feels like you’ve just walked into my room and are taking a tour!

 More of My Classroom Tours